 Nissan’s story of reaching out to customers on social media began when Anne had to convince leadership why it was important.
 She did this by showing the cost of NOT acting.

-Anne recounted this turning point in a YouTube interview with Mark Schaefer, where she shared that someone walked away from buying a car after checking Twitter.
+Anne recounted this turning point in a YouTube interview with Mark Schaefer, where she shared why someone walked away from buying a car after checking Twitter.

-Until you make a commitment to social media, you won’t know what opportunities you’re missing out on.
+Until you make a commitment to social media marketing, you won’t know what opportunities you’re missing out on.

-Your company may not be as big as Nissan, which across the world employs 160,000 people.
+Your company may not be as big as Nissan, which employs 160,000 people across the world.
 But, that doesn’t mean you can’t learn how Nissan got to a place where they now meet customers where they are.